 - ‘Grab iron/step/ladder rung bent’ (49 CFR 231)

 - ‘Failure of co-worker to follow radio rules’ (49 CFR 220.49)

-If the railroad is found to be have been in violation of certain FRA rules such as the ones above, this can preclude their legal team from arguing that they were not negligent.
+If the railroad is found to be have been in violation of certain FRA rules such as the ones above, this can preclude their legal team from arguing that they were not negligent and/or arguing that the injured railroad worker negligently caused their own injury.
 This concept is called negligence per se.